googleads/google-ads-python/.github/ISSUE_TEMPLATE/usage_question.md

 <!-- PLEASE READ
 This form is for usage questions specific to this library.

-For questions that are related to the Google Ads API itself and not specific to this library, please reach out to one of our support channels at https://developers.google.com/google-ads/api/support.
+For questions that are related to the Google Ads API itself and not specific to this library, please reach out to one of our support channels: https://developers.google.com/google-ads/api/support.

 For troubleshooting tips, see: https://developers.google.com/google-ads/api/docs/best-practices/troubleshooting -->